prototypefund/Digital_Bargeld-docs/core/api-wire-plugin-bank.rst

 .. http:get:: /taler/history

-  Return a list of transactions made to the exchange.
-The transaction list shall be filtered to only include transactions that include a valid reserve public key.
+  Return a list of transactions made from or to the exchange.
+The query can be restricted to only include incoming or outgoing transactions.

+  Incoming transactions must contain a valid reserve public key and outgoing transactions must include a valid wire transfer ID.
+If a bank transaction does not confirm to the right syntax, it must be ignored (and money sent back to the sender if possible).

   The bank account of the exchange is determined via the user name in the ``Authorization`` header.
   In fact the transaction history might come from a "virtual" account, where multiple real bank accounts